 The Department of Scripps Institution of Oceanography offers instruction leading to Master of Science (MS) degrees in oceanography, marine biology, and earth sciences.

-Students interested in the MS degree need to identify a thesis advisor before applying.
+Students interested in the MS degree should identify potential research topics and potential advisors prior to submitting the application.
 Not all Scripps faculty members are available to advise MS students, so make sure to discuss the options with a potential advisor before applying.
-You will be asked to identify this potential advisor during the application process.
-We have a list of potential research projects here, though this is by no means the full extent of MS research options; any Scripps faculty member can advise an MS student.
+We have compiled a list of previous research projects here to illustrate the types of projects completed in previous years.
+Please note that potential research projects and advisors are not limited to those on the list; any Scripps faculty member can advise an MS student.

 Admission requirements for the MS program are the same as those for the PhD program.